 Lit: BAL Biog file; Obits: The Builder 133 (1927) p26, RIBAJ 34 (1927) p639

 Restored: Billingshurst (1866)

 C J Edwards

-Carl Johannes Edwards (1914-85) was born in London, the son of a Finnish servant named Kiviaho who worked for the family of a Finnish minister of religion in Deptford – his father was not named and he took his mother’s name which he was only to change in 1939 when he enlisted.
+Carl Johannes Edwards (1914-85) was born in London, the son of a Finnish servant named Kiviaho who worked for the family of a Finnish minister of religion in Deptford.
+His father was not named in the record of his birth and he took his mother’s name, which he was only to change in 1939 when he enlisted.
 He joined J Powell and Son in 1928 and in 1936 became assistant to J H Hogan, whom he followed as chief designer from 1948.
-However, in 1952 he went into partnership with H Powell and their studio was located above Apothecaries Hall in London EC4 (DSGW 1958),.
+However, in 1952 he went into partnership with H Powell and their studio was located above Apothecaries Hall in London EC4 (DSGW 1958).
 The partnership did not last long but Edwards continued in the same premises until 1972, when he took over the Glass House (see under Lowndes and Drury) in Fulham, where he worked alongside his daughter, C M Benyon.
 Some of his finest glass is to be found in the later parts of Liverpool cathedral and in the Temple church, London.

 Glass: Beckley; Bexhill, – St Mark, Little Common; Chichester, – St George; East Lavant; Lodsworth; Selsey, – St Wilfrid; Tidebrook; Twineham; Walberton; West Grinstead; Worthing, – St Botolph, Heene